RapidiaTechInc/Marlin/README.md

 Setting S to an integer greater than 1 makes it so that Marlin must read S positive reads on the Z_MAX endstop pin (i.e. the nozzle plug pin) in a row for it to properly count as triggered.
 By default, it will sample no faster than once per ms. Setting I to a value greater than 1 means that the endstop will be sampled (no faster than) every I milliseconds.

 Warning: setting S0 means that Marlin requires 0 positive reads for the endstop to count as “triggered".
 In other words, the endstop will always be triggered.
 This is likely to be useful only for debugging nozzle plug detection.

-### R733

-Pin test.

-Directly pulses various pins.
-This will cause the firmware to forget which pins are currently HIGH and LOW, so only use this for testing purposes, never in the context of an actual print job.

 ### R736; R737